 - Introduces the University’s responsibilities and obligations as a data controller – the organisation responsible for protecting and determining how your personal data will be used to support alumni and development activities at St Andrews;

-- Explains the legal basis, which the University will draw upon, when using your personal data responsibly;
+- Explains how your personal data will be used and the legal basis which the University will draw upon when using your personal data responsibly;

 - Provides an overview as to how your personal data will be used;